Centri3/us-ggg/README.md

 ## Installation

 Simply extract the archive in releases corresponding to your OS.
+(Windows only for now; if you're on another platform, feel free to build the source yourself!)

 ## License